nekoLxver/nekoLxver/README.md

 <hr>

-<p align="left">At the moment, I am a second-year student at DSTU.
-I really like to solve problems at codewars, as well as making my own pet-projects.
+<p align="left">At the moment, i am the second-year student at DSTU.
+I'm fond of solving various problems at codewars, as well as making my own pet-projects.
 You can always contact me on my mail.
 </p>

 <hr>